 The Innocents were an alleged gang of outlaw road agents in Montana Territory who operated during the gold rush of the 1860s, preying on shipments and travelers carrying gold between Bannack and Virginia City.

-The gang was allegedly led by Henry Plummer, who served as sheriff of Bannack from May 24, 1863 to January 10, 1864.
-The ruthless gang of highwaymen terrorized the road, stealing from stage coaches, freight caravans, and especially from the ore wagons hauling the gold shipments.
+The gang was allegedly led by Henry Plummer, who served as sheriff of Bannack from May 24, 1863, to January 10, 1864.
+The ruthless gang of highwaymen terrorized the road, stealing from stagecoaches, freight caravans, and especially from the ore wagons hauling the gold shipments.
 During these violent crimes, nearly 100 people were killed.

 The last man hanged by the vigilantes may have done nothing more than express an opinion that several of those hanged previously had been innocent.
-Today, the accuracy of Henry Plummer’s guilt has been challenged, with many believing that the crimes were in fact committed by the Vigilante Committee, themselves, and that Plummer and the “Innocents” were in fact killed to cover their own crimes.
+Today, the accuracy of Henry Plummer’s guilt has been challenged, with many believing that the crimes were, in fact, committed by the Vigilante Committee themselves and that Plummer and the “Innocents” were killed to cover their own crimes.